#

 - Click Create New Character

-- Under Character Name, give a simple name, like Amanda
+- Under Character Name, give a name, like Amanda

 - Under Description, describe the character, and include any information you want that you feel is relevant to the chat.
 For example: